malvika0x/retail-store-footfall/README.md

 ## visualisation(Line Plot + Heatmap)

--Line Graph: This graph portrays the variation in customer footfall from different hours of the day, indicating when people shop extensively.
+- Line Graph: This graph portrays the variation in customer footfall from different hours of the day, indicating when people shop extensively.
--Heatmap: This heatmap helps in indicating the intensity of footfall by using a color scheme where darker shades correspond to greater visits by customers, making peak times easy to identify.
+- Heatmap: This heatmap helps in indicating the intensity of footfall by using a color scheme where darker shades correspond to greater visits by customers, making peak times easy to identify.

 ## Machine Learning Model